tashfiquechoudhury/Cav-Security-on-RSWZ/README.md

-# Reduced Speed Work Zone Warning (RSWZ)
+# Vehicle-to-Infrastructure Security for Reduced Speed Work Zone
+This research has been partially supported by National Science Foundation under Grant No. REU-2150136. \
-NSF funded REU at the University of Florida for Secure, Accessible, and Sustainable Transportation
+University of Florida for Secure, Accessible, and Sustainable Transportation